methods/athena_testbench/README.md

 - presto
 - postgresql and its connector

-So you only have to `docker-compose up` and use the [Presto CLI](https://prestodb.io/docs/current/installation/cli.html) to access
+So you only have to `bin/start-server.sh` and use the [Presto CLI](https://prestodb.io/docs/current/installation/cli.html) to access. s

+NB `bin/start-server.sh` runs the server as a background process logging to `server_logs.log`.
+To see stdout and stderror, put a watch on that file.

+To stop the server, please use `bin/stop-server.sh`.
+This will safely bring down the presto network (keyboard interrupted the server does not!)

 ```
 ./presto --server localhost:8080 --catalog postgresql --schema public